alvarorezende/FlutterFirebase/README.md

 # FlutterFirebase
-Mobile app buiilt using Flutter and Cloud Firestore for study purpose
+Mobile app built using Flutter and Cloud Firestore for study purpose